oh9vd/weather-symbol-svg-microservice/README.md

 # Weather Symbol SVG Microservice

-This project provides a lightweight Node.js microservice that dynamically generates SVG weather symbols based on Vaisala weather codes and also provides rotatable wind direction arrows.
+This project provides a lightweight Node.js microservice that dynamically generates SVG weather symbols based on Vaisala weather codes and also provides wind direction arrows with wind speed display.
 It's designed to be easily integrated into web applications, dashboards (like Grafana), or any system requiring dynamic weather visualizations.

 ## Features

 * **Dynamic Vaisala Weather Symbols**: Generate complex weather symbols by combining individual SVG elements based on a 4-digit Vaisala weather code.
-* **Rotatable Wind Arrows**: Request wind direction arrows rotated to any specified degree.
+* **Wind Arrows with Speed**: Generate wind direction arrows that display wind speed inside a stationary circle and a rotating triangle indicating direction.
 * **Modular SVG Elements**: Symbols are built from individual, easy-to-manage SVG files, allowing for high customization and future expansion.
 * **SVG Optimization**: Utilizes `svgo` to optimize all generated SVGs, ensuring efficient delivery and rendering.
 * **Simple API**: Provides straightforward HTTP endpoints for symbol generation.
+* **Theme Support**: Wind arrow SVGs can be rendered for light or dark backgrounds.

 ## Getting Started